EllaBrands/stanDev/Developer-Process.md

 #### 2.2 Non-Permanent Branches

-**Feature branches:** All development work on features that have not been released go in feature branches.
-Feature branches branch from `develop` and should be named `feature/<some-descriptive-name>`.
+**Feature branches:** All development work on *new* features that have not been released go in feature branches.
+Feature branches branch from `develop` and should be named `feature/issue-<number>-desc`.
 After development is complete on a feature, submit a pull request back to `develop`.

 **Hotfix branches:**  Patches to the current release go in hotfix branches.
-Hotfix branches branch from `master` and are named `hotfix/<some-issue-number>`.
+Hotfix branches branch from `master` and are named `hotfix/v<major>.<minor>.<patch>`.
 There should be an issue created for the bug in Stan's GitHub issue tracker prior to branching to provide an issue number.
 Once the patch is complete, submit a pull request back to `master` and it will be merged into both `master` and `develop` branches.

+**Bugfix branches:** All development work to *fix bugs* should branch from the latest hotfix branch (see above) and should be named `bugfix/issue-<number>-desc`

 **Release branches:**  Work to complete a new release go in release branches.
 Release branches branch from `develop` and are named `release/<some-release-number>`.
 Once a release branch is complete, it will be merged into both `master` and `develop`.